mhrnbzrafkn/CSharpNet/README.md

 # CSharpNet
-simple implementation of neural network with C#.
+simple implementation of [Neural Network](https://medium.com/analytics-vidhya/what-is-a-neural-network-and-how-do-they-work-61b38d2720b8#:~:text=Neural%20networks%20are%20computational%20systems,of%20what%20the%20data%20is.) with C#.

 ## Descriptions
 With this library you can easily make a neural network and train it with data and predict output values.